-Note: No public comments were received during the 30 day public comment period.
+Note: One comment was received during the 30 day public comment period suggesting minor verbiage changes to Adult Education programs that were incorporated.

 Attestations

 ATTESTATIONS

 By checking the box adjacent to each line item, the local board attests to ensuring the compliance components and documents listed are (or will be) in place and effective prior to June 30, 2023.
 In the rare circumstance that something is not applicable, the local board must write "N/A" next to adjacent line item.